-TOTAL COUNT OF STRUCTURES RECOMMENDED BY NONSTRUCTURAL PROJECT AREA IN THE 2017 COASTAL MASTER PLAN
+TOTAL COUNT OF STRUCTURES RECOMMENDED BY NONSTRUCTURAL PROJECT AREA IN THE 2017 COASTAL MASTER PLAN year flood depths are greater than 14 feet.

 The 2017 Coastal Master Plan includes a range of nonstructural risk reduction projects that, when combined with structural risk reduction projects, effectively reduce expected annual damage due to storm surge flood risk.